antvis/G6/docs/manual/middle/elements/nodes/diamond.en.md

   nodes: [
   {
 	  id: 'node0',
-    shape: 'diamond', // The tyep of the node
+    type: 'diamond', // The tyep of the node
     //... // Other configurations
   },
     ... // Other nodes